Kryptium/SmartContracts/README.md

     managed: true
     houseName: <Your House name>
     houseCreatorName : <House creator name(You)>
-    houseCountryISO: <Leave it empty>
     oracleAddress: <An Oracle address.
 Use the address of your previously deployed Oracle smart contract>
-    ownerAddress: <Array of addresses that collect the generated fees by the House.>
-    ownerPercentage: <Array of uint ‰ of fees that will be distributed to each owner in the ownerAddress array>
     housePercentage: <‰ of your House commission>
     oraclePercentage: <‰ of fees to be assigned to the Oracle smart contract owner>
+    closeBeforeStartTime: <Closing time for bets on upcoming events, in minutes before the start of the event>
+    closeEventOutcomeTime: <Freeze time for finalisation of event outcomes, in minutes after the end of the event>
-    Version: <Enter "104">
+    Version: <Enter "105">
     ```

     ![deploy house](/images/deploy_house.png)